storm-enroute/mecha/README.md

 - Is publishing a snapshots artifact from one project to compile another project killing your productivity?

+- You feel your projects are bitrotting because they don't live in the same repository?

 - Did you ever want to simultaneously work on different Git code repositories as if they were one big project, but commit changes to them separately?